 The manufacturing of Koneosapalvelu’s Vahva grapples begins at Outokummun Metalli’s factory.
 The first grapple manufactured at Outokumpu is the Vahva B27.

 The first of the C-series of Vahva grapples are launched.
-The completely updated C-series is manufactured entirely at Outokumpu.
+The completely updated C-series is manufactured entirely in Outokumpu.

 The company celebrates its 35-year journey at the roundhouse located adjacent to the plant.
 Sysmäjärvi’s old roundhouse was renovated with the support of Outokummun Metalli.